-FROM THE HEART WITH GINI RIFKIN Join the Adventure, Revel in the Romance.
+FROM THE HEART WITH GINI RIFKIN Where the Past and the Present meet Adventure and Romance.

 The four living species of tapirs, the lowland tapir, the mountain tapir, Baird's tapir, and the Asian tapir are remnants of an ancient lineage whose evolutionary origin traces back at least fifty million years.
 Although their stout body superficially makes them look like pigs, and their short fleshy proboscis (trunk) often causes casual zoo-goers to mistake them for anteaters, they are not closely related to either of these groups.